Jovan Jugović: Biography

 In September 1926, Jugović accompanied a Yugoslav delegation on a good-will mission to Czechoslovakia.
 Several weeks later, he began preparing for an air show above Prague.
 He was killed on 24 September, when his airplane collided with that of a Czechoslovak Air Force captain.
 Jugović's remains were buried in Belgrade.

+Legacy

+Subsequently after his death the then unnamed airport in Novi Sad was named Jugovićevo.
+The airport would remain operational until the end of World War II when the military airport was moved to Batajnica Air Base in 1951 and the city airport to Čenej Airfield in 1953.
+The location of the old airport would be the site of the future Jugovićevo neighborhood.